abolfazl6678/Manufacturing-Defect-Detection-DeepLearning-CNN/README.md

 ## Project Overview
 Quality control is a crucial part of manufacturing.
-Traditional defect detection methods rely on manual inspection, which is **time-consuming, inconsistent, and costly**.
+Traditional defect detection methods rely on manual inspection, which is time-consuming, inconsistent, and costly.

 In this project, I apply **Deep Learning with Convolutional Neural Networks (CNNs)** to automate defect detection in manufactured products.
 The goal is to build an AI-powered system that can distinguish between **defective** and **non-defective** parts using image data.

 ---

 ## Problem Statement
-> **Given product images from the manufacturing process, classify whether the product is defective or defect-free.**
+- **Given product images from the manufacturing process, classify whether the product is defective or defect-free.**

-This is formulated as a **binary image classification problem**.
+- This problem is formulated as a **binary image classification problem**.

 ---